EE2dev/d3-sankeySeq/README.md

 SankeySeq.js is an adaptation of the [sankey plugin](https://github.com/d3/d3-sankey) for sequential data.
 Unlike the standard sankey diagram, where the position of the nodes are determined by an iterative procedure, sankeySeq is suitable for sequential data for a given sequence (e.g. time sequence) where the node positions are fixed.

-An example how to use it is [here](https://github.com/EE2dev/sequence-explorer).
+[Here](https://github.com/EE2dev/sequence-explorer) is an example how to use it.

 ## Installing